mgerczuk/nexa-mqtt/README.md

    "default_mode": "load_first", // or battery_first
-   "allow_grid_charging": "OFF", // ON when battery may be charged from grid "grid_connection_control": "OFF", // ON for off-grid mode "ac_couple_power_control": "OFF" // ON for 1000W max.
+   "allow_grid_charging": "OFF", // ON when battery may be charged from grid "grid_connection_control": "OFF", // ON for off-grid mode "ac_couple_power_control": "OFF", // ON for 1000W max.
 AC output.
+(Power+ Function)
-                                    // Note: this may be forbidden when connected to public grid!
+                                     // Note: this may be forbidden when connected to
-}
+                                     // public grid!
+   "light_load_enable": "OFF", // ON allows the device to discharge at low power for
+                               // extended periods.
+(AC Always On) "never_power_off": "OFF" // When ON the device remains powered on and never shuts down
+                            // while connected to the grid.
+(Always On)
+                            // "allow_grid_charging" should be ON for this function }
 ```